-- Trip cancellation: Get reimbursed for up to $10,000 per traveler (up to a maximum of $20,000) for any nonrefundable travel expenses.
+- Trip cancellation/interruption insurance: Get reimbursed for up to $10,000 per traveler (up to a maximum of $20,000) for any nonrefundable travel expenses.

-- Emergency evacuation and transportation: Receive up to $100,000 worth of medical and transportation expenses for you or an immediate family member.
+- Emergency evacuation and transportation: Receive up to $100,000 worth of medical and transportation expenses for yourself or an immediate family member.

 - Primary car rental collision damage waiver: Get up to $75,000 worth of primary car rental insurance.